DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-04-16-improving-the-add-user-flow.md

   caption: "Figure 6: Add user details and set permissions page" }) }}

-For each user in the copy and pasted data, we show the add user page pre-populated with their first name, last name and email address.
+For each user entered into the ‘add users’ form field, we show the add user page pre-filled with their first name, last name and email address.

 If the user’s details are missing or the email address is incorrect, we display an error message.

-The permissions are optional.
+Adding permissions is optional.
+If none are added, the user will only be able to view applications.

 {{ appFigure({
   image: {